Joseph Hungbo

-Joseph Oluwagbemiga Mayowa Hungbo (born 15 January 2000) is an English professional footballer who plays as a winger for club Wigan Athletic.
+Joseph Oluwagbemiga Mayowa Hungbo (born 15 January 2000) is an English professional footballer who plays as a winger for EFL League Two side Swindon Town on loan from club Wigan Athletic.

 Club career

 Early career

 As a child, Hungbo played for local side Hillyfielders FC.
 He was spotted by Crystal Palace in 2009 when he joined his brother Jacob at session run by a club coach at Peckham Rye Park.
 Following a trial, he signed for the club's under-9s.
 He was named the club's u9-u16 player of the year for 2015–16 and started a two-year scholarship in summer 2016, later captaining the club's under-18 side.

 Crystal Palace

 In summer 2018, Hungbo became a professional, signing a one-year contract with the club.
 He was loaned to Isthmian Premier Division side Margate in January 2019 for the rest of the 2018–19 season.
 Playing under Mike Sandmann, his former under-9s coach at Palace, he made nine appearances.